 The go-to for any contact is the good ol' fashion nice notebook and pen.
 Who wouldn’t get use from this?
 We recommend a non-branded Moleskine notebook paired a branded pen.
 You do not want to overwhelm your contact with branded gifts, but they are good to incorporate where you can.

-2. Mug, coffee, and mug warmer
+2. Mug, coffee, or mug warmer

 A mug or coffee is another corporate gifting classic.
 Make your gift a bit more unique by incorporating a portable mug warmer!
 Research shows the feeling of warmth makes people more generous and comfortable.
 What better way to take advantage of this than getting a warm mug of joe in the hands of your customer?